-A determination of risk, mental status and medical stability and the need for further evaluation or other mental health services must be conducted, building on the assessments conducted by the MCI, BHUC, and/or CS service providers.
+A determination of risk, mental status and medical stability and the need for further evaluation or other mental health services must be conducted, building on the assessments conducted by the MCR, BHCC, and/or CS service providers.

-\Box If further evaluation is needed, the psychiatric diagnostic evaluation must be conducted by an LMHP or physician with experience regarding this specialized mental health service.
-This evaluation should include contact with the member, family members or other collateral sources with pertinent information for the purpose of the evaluation and/or referral to and coordination with other alternative behavioral health services at an appropriate level.
+□ If further evaluation is needed, an assessment must be conducted by a licensed mental health professional (LMHP) or psychiatrist with experience regarding this specialized mental health service.
+This evaluation should include contact with the member/enrollee, family members or other collateral sources with pertinent information for the purpose of the assessment and/or referral to and coordination with other alternative behavioral health services at an appropriate level.
+If the member expressly refuses to include family or other collaterals sources, it must be documented in the member record: